Les Houches Lectures on Indirect Detection of Dark Matter: Lecture 2: model-dependence of signals, classification of energy spectra

 The long-range potential that allows for a Sommerfeld enhancement can also support bound states.
 The criterion for bound states to exist in a Yukawa potential is similar to the criterion for an appreciable Sommerfeld enhancement, $m_A \lesssim \alpha_D m_\text{DM}$.
 Unstable bound states can serve as an additional channel for annihilation, and like Sommerfeld enhancement, the rate is enhanced at low velocities.
 Both Sommerfeld enhancement and bound-state formation can also modify the freezeout process itself, and hence the DM masses and couplings that give the correct relic density.

 These effects are not restricted to models with new dark forces.
 The classic WIMP is the lightest neutralino in a supersymmetric model (see Prof.~Jonathan Feng's lectures for more detail).
 Neutralinos interact through the weak interaction; if the DM mass exceeds $m_W/\alpha_W \sim 2.4$ TeV, we expect Sommerfeld enhancement and bound states to be potentially relevant.
-Indeed, these effects greatly enhance the detectability of wino DM and DM in higher representations of the SM SU(2) electroweak gauge group (such as the quintuplet); we will return to this point in a few lectures.
+Indeed, these effects greatly enhance the detectability of wino DM and DM in higher representations of the SM SU(2) electroweak gauge group (such as the quintuplet); we will return to this point in a few lectures (see section~\ref{sec:winolinelimits}, and note that Fig.~\ref{fig:winolimit} demonstrates the resonance structure described above).

 Temperature-dependent resonance effects can also increase the DM annihilation rate during freezeout without a commensurate increase in the late universe, or vice versa.